Cray-HPE/docs-csm/introduction/documentation_conventions.md

 <a name="annotations"></a>
 # Annotations

-TODO Thes annotations need review.
-Not consistently applied.
-Confusing for customers who asked why we include any INTERNAL USE things in customer documentation.
-These could be revised to show examples with the INTERNAL USE data.
-Lots of confusion about AIRGAP/OFFLINE USE and ONLINE.

-This repository may change annotations, for now under the MarkDown governance these are the available annotations.
+This repository may change annotations, for now, under the MarkDown governance these are the available annotations.

 **You must use these to denote the right steps to the right audience.**